 - Stubbings, D. R., C. S. Rees, and L. D. Roberts.
 2015.
 New Avenues to Facilitate Engagement in Psychotherapy: The Use of Videoconferencing and Text-Chat in a Severe Case of Obsessive-compulsive Disorder.
 Australian Psychologist 50 (4): 265-270.

 - Stubbings, D. R., C. S. Rees, L. D. Roberts, and R. T. Kane.
 2013.
 Comparing In-Person to Videoconference-Based Cognitive Behavioral Therapy for Mood and Anxiety Disorders: Randomized Controlled Trial.
 Journal of Medical Internet Research 15 (11): 1-16.

 - Daniel Stubbings.
 2012.
 The effectiveness of videoconferencing-based cognitive-behaviour therapy.
 Curtin University of Technology, Western Australia, Ph.D.
 Manuscript

-Dr Daniel R. Stubbings is a registered clinical psychologist with the Health Care Professionals Council, a Chartered Clinical Psychologist with the British Psychological Society and a registered Psychologist with the Australian Healthcare Professionals Regulation Agency.
+Dr Stubbings is a registered Practitioner Psychologist with the Health Care Professionals Council, a Chartered Clinical Psychologist with the British Psychological Society and a registered Psychologist with the Australian Healthcare Professionals Regulation Agency.
 In addition to working at Cardiff Metropolitan University, Dr. Stubbings also works in a Low Secure Forensic Mental Health hospital that specializes in the treatment of severe and complex patients detained under the mental health act.
-Research interests include the use of technology in mental health treatment, staff wellbeing, psychotherapy, existential theory and treatment and patient quality of life.
-Dr. Stubbings is currently developing research projects in collaboration with the largest provider of secure mental health services outside of the NHS, Partnerships In Care.
+Research interests include the use of technology in mental health treatment, staff wellbeing, psychotherapy, existential approaches to mental health treatment and quality of life.
+Dr. Stubbings is involved research projects with several external provider including the NHS, Priory Group of Companies and Parkinson’s UK.